 Here are some excellent Dobsonian telescopes ranging in size.
 Remember, the larger the mirror the easier it is to see many objects.
 Click on the images for more info and where to buy.

-An entry level table top telescope ideal for younger or less frequent observers, small and ideal for those dipping a toe into astronomy.
+An entry level table top telescope ideal for younger or less frequent observers.
+Small and ideal for those dipping a toe into astronomy.
 It has a 75mm aperture so capable of observing bright objects such as the Moon and bright Planets.
 For more information click on the image or here.

-A larger entry level table top starter telescope with 100mm mirror for observing bright objects such as the Moon and Planets, some bright nebulae and star clusters.
+A larger entry level table top starter telescope with 100mm mirror for observing bright objects.
+Such as the Moon and Planets, some bright nebulae and star clusters.
 For more information click on the image or here.

-Larger beginners telescope with 130mm mirror.
+Highly Recommended – Larger beginners telescope with 130mm mirror.
 Large aperture for little money with a collapsible tube.
 Great for the Moon, Planets and many deep sky objects and very easy to use and store.
 It is also very popular with beginners and more advanced stargazers.
 For more information click on the image or here.

+Highly Recommended – I own and use one of these telescopes.
+It is my favourite!
 Very Large 250mm Dobsonian Telescope with a massive aperture, excellent for viewing objects including the Moon, Planets and deep sky objects.
 This size of the telescope is very popular with amateur astronomers.
 For more information click on the image or here.

 Computerised Go-To Telescopes